-Do you need to be a vet to link your dog’s stomach upsets to cheap and nasty food?
+Do you need to be a veterinarian to link your dog’s stomach upsets to cheap and nasty food?

-I ask the question because sometimes I wonder how much joined-up thinking (a.k.a. common sense) people use when it comes to their pets.
+I ask the question because sometimes I wonder how much common sense people use when it comes to their pets.

 OK, this is a sweeping generalization and unfair to the majority of responsible people, so let me explain the reason for the rant.

 Ted the Cockapoo

 I was getting to know Ted’s person quite well, as this was the 3rd time I’d seen her in 2 months for the same problem.

 Ted was as bright as a button, a shaggy and slightly anxious Cockapoo.
 His mom was full of concern for her dog.

 Apparently, the previous year, Ted had had a nasty stomach upset that ended up with the dog being hospitalized for 3 days on intravenous fluids.
 Now things weren’t going so well because Ted kept showing the same symptoms: bloody, mucus-covered stools.

 Fortunately, rather than turn a blind eye, the young woman now brought Ted straight to the vet at the first sign of problem poop.
 Hence the regular visits.

 At each presentation, Ted was chirpy as a cricket but had especially foul feces.